elbosso/rfc3161timestampingserver/README.md

 ## Overview

-This project offers a rfc 3161 compliant timestamping authority/server - you can build it by issuing
+This project offers a [RFC 3161](https://tools.ietf.org/html/rfc3161) compliant timestamping authority/server - you can build it by issuing

 ```
 mvn compile package